Shares Fall as Sinopec Suspends Two Top Oil Traders

 The two executives suspended include Unipec’s president, Chen Bo, and the senior Communist Party representative at the company, Zhan Qi.

 China Petroleum & Chemical Corp.
-(NYSE: SNO), the giant state-owned oil and gas company, has suspended two of its senior executives for reasons related to losses in crude oil trading.
+(NYSE: SNP), the giant state-owned oil and gas company, has suspended two of its senior executives for reasons related to losses in crude oil trading.

 The company, known as Sinopec, said it was investigating the transactions at its commodities trading subsidiary, Unipec.